lawrencemulders/cryptoapp/README.md

 ![notificationflow drawio](https://github.com/lawrencemulders/cryptoapp/assets/80403668/bc434dbf-02ce-404e-8bf4-6d85fe5c0578)

 Several existing features include:
-(1) An Async Manager allowing for asynchronous I/O and multithreading to improve performance for I/O bound operations when making HTTP requests.
+- An Async Manager allowing for asynchronous I/O and multithreading to improve performance for I/O bound operations when making HTTP requests.
-(2) An NLP model to determine a sentiment score per asset (leveraging Reddit and Twitter API) (3) Performing API calls for other specific use cases (see main.py options 2-6) (4) Allowing for scheduled emailing based on a container (Docker) and launchd (macOS-specific)
+- An NLP model to determine a sentiment score per asset (leveraging Reddit and Twitter API)
+- Performing API calls for other specific use cases (see main.py options 2-6)
+- Allowing for scheduled emailing based on a container (Docker) and launchd (macOS-specific)

 Upcoming iterations:
-(1) Implement Reddit and Twitter API to leverage Async Manager further (2) Introduce a site using Flask to allow for a user-friendly installation guide
+(1) Implement Reddit and Twitter API to leverage Async Manager further and (2) Introduce a site using Flask to allow for a user-friendly installation guide

 # Env File